openstack-infra/nodepool/doc/source/index.rst

 Nodepool
 ========

-Nodepool is a system for launching single-use test nodes on demand based on images built with cached data.
-It is designed to work with any OpenStack based cloud, and is part of a suite of tools that form a comprehensive test system, including Zuul.
+Nodepool is a system for managing test node resources.
+It supports launching single-use test nodes from cloud providers as well as managing access to pre-defined pre-existing nodes.
+Nodepool is part of a suite of tools that form a comprehensive test system, including Zuul.

 Contents: